puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### The Puppet Agent Role

 The agent role is most easily installed using a package manager (see [installing agents](#Installing_Agents) below).
-On platforms that do not support remote package repos, the installer script is used.
+On platforms that do not support remote package repos, the installer script can be used.

 This role should be installed on **every node** in your deployment, including the master, database support, and console nodes.
 (When you choose the puppet master, database support, or console roles, the puppet agent role will be installed automatically at the same time.)
 Nodes with the puppet agent role can: